 - BBQ Turkey Meatballs

 [Made one of my recipes?
 Tag my Instagram @kalefornia_kravings & leave a review in the comments – I love seeing what you create!]

-Greek Turkey Meatballs
+Greek Turkey Meatballs with Tzatziki Sauce

-- 1 lb ground turkey
+- 1 lb. ground turkey

 - 1 egg

 - 1 tsp dried dill

 - 1 Tbsp fresh dill (or 1 teaspoon of dried dill)

 - 2 Tbsp lemon juice

 - 1 Tbsp olive oil

 - Cracked black pepper, to taste